 Personal injury cases may result in the loss of a relationship with a spouse, parent, or other family member.
 In some (but not all) cases, Texas law allows for recovery for loss of consortium.
 To determine whether you have a claim for loss of consortium, you should speak with a Dallas injury lawyer about your situation.

-Loss of Consortium (non-death situations): is the loss of society and companionship in interfamilial relationships such as husband and wife, as well as the loss of parents for children.
+Loss of Consortium: is the loss of society and companionship in interfamilial relationships such as husband and wife, as well as the loss of parents for children.
 The claim for loss of consortium is made by the non-injured spouse (or family member).

-SPOUSAL CONSORTIUM: Affection, solace, comfort, companionship, society, assistance, sexual relations, emotional support, love, and felicity are all elements of damages for a spouse’s loss of consortium claim.
+Spousal loss of consortium concerns emotional and intangible elements of the marriage, including affection, solace, comfort, companionship, society, assistance, and sexual relations.
+Whittlesey, 572 S.W.2d at 666; Reeder v.
+Allport, 218 S.W.3d 817, 819 (Tex.App.-Beaumont 2007, no pet.).
 This is a completely separate case from the claim of the injured spouse.
 Whittlesey v.
 Miller, 572 S.W.2d 665 (Tex 1978).
 No expert testimony was required to determine the value of loss, love, affection, companionship, and society by a jury.
 Seale v.
 Winn Exploration Co., 732 S.W.2d 667 (Tex.App.—Corpus Christi 1987, writ denied).